bormaxi8080/osint-timeline/DRAFT.md

 Guide.
 How to use Facebook for OSINT investigations: https://www.authentic8.com/blog/guide-facebook-osint

+Trace Labs OSINT VM: https://github.com/tracelabs/tlosint-vm

 ----

 **OSINT Tools, Services and Investigations:**

 OSINT of Tanzania by Unishka Research Service: https://unishka.substack.com/p/osint-of-tanzania

+Nationsonline.
+A website with profiles of over 200 countries.
+You can find lots of useful information about each one for research purposes (or just for travelling).
+Official Sites.
+Political system, Maps, News sites, Arts & culture, Business & economics, Well-known brands, History: https://nationsonline.org/

 THINKPOL OSINT Tools directory.
 A directory of hundreds of OSINT tools, created with the support of Thinkpol, a tool for searching and in-depth analysis of information about Reddit users: https://think-pol.com

 CScorza Intelligence.
 InstaOSINT, SOCMIntelligence, Digital Forensic Analysis, Corporate Intelligence and many others: https://cscorza.github.io/CScorza/

 Satellite map Wayback - ArcGIS Living Atlas.
 The satellite time machine: Satellite and map time machine from Esri that lets you explore historical imagery and geographic changes across decades: https://livingatlas.arcgis.com/wayback/

-Trace Labs OSINT VM: https://github.com/tracelabs/tlosint-vm

 Open Scouts.
 AI-powered web monitoring platform.
 Create automated scouts that search the web and send email alerts when they find what you're looking for: https://github.com/firecrawl/open-scouts